KashifWajid/docker-k8s-helm-local-demo/readme.md

 * Docker installed and running (Docker Desktop or Docker Engine).
 * `docker-compose` (Docker Desktop includes it; or `docker compose` plugin)
 * `kubectl` installed
-* Either `kind` (Kubernetes in Docker) or `minikube` for a local k8s cluster
 * `helm` installed (v3+)

-If you want a minimal setup choose `kind` (runs k8s in Docker).
-If you prefer a VM-based cluster, use `minikube`.
-The commands below include both options where they differ.

 ---